ankane/searchjoy/README.md

 # Intel

+[not ready for prime time]

 Search analytics made easy

 - track searches and conversions
-- watch searches in real-time [coming soon]
+- watch searches in real-time
-- view searches with low conversions or no results [coming soon]
+- view searches with low conversions or no results

 ## Get Started